RayznGames/Dyna-Wet/README.md

 - Dynamic and auntomatic **world wetness** that builds up and dries over time.
 - **Rain streaks**,and procedural **ripples**, and **droplets** simulated in materials in the pixel shader
 - Effects that **conform to the mesh shape** dynamically
-- Adjustable parameters to stylize or achieve hogher realism.
+- Adjustable parameters to stylize or achieve higher realism.

 ---